This hallway does not look sketchy or horrifying in any way.

 As expected, RE2‘s tank controls have been completely scrapped in favour of a modern third-person setup with manual aiming and full camera control.
 This is no shooter, however, as ammo remains at a premium, and the game’s reticule blooms when moving, meaning you’ll need to stop and line up your shots to fire accurately.
 While it can be frustrating, the tension and pressure it creates when enemies are bearing down on you is critical to that survival horror feel.

-There aren’t a ton of differences between playing as Leon and Claire, but each one carries a unique set of weapons that handle differently.
+There isn’t a ton of difference between playing as Leon and Claire, but each one carries a unique set of weapons that handle differently.
 Although it could just be our personal preference, Claire seems to come out ahead with the grenade launcher — a deadly weapon at any range that can equip acid and flame rounds — versus Leon’s shotgun, which feels disappointingly impotent much of the time.

 Both share the same defensive capabilities, able to equip a knife or grenade (flash or frag) that can be used when grabbed by enemies.
 It works well except that sometimes the game will switch your equipped item automatically, causing you to lose a valuable grenade on a lowly zombie.
 You don’t run very fast, either, and there’s no evasive action available.
 That’s unfortunate when you consider how many times avoiding enemies is the prudent move.